OpenshiftOperations/hashicorp-vault/README.md

 Example Playbooks
 ----------------

-Store new or update existing secret with KV pair.
+Using the module to store new or update existing secret with KV pairs.

 ```
 ---